Localized Faraday patterns under heterogeneous parametric excitation: Theoretical description of localized Faraday waves

+It has been shown that the hydrodynamical problem of the free surface of a fluid which is oscillated vertically in the vicinity of Faraday instability can be reduced to an amplitude equation for the envelope of the surface: the PDNLS equation \cite{Miles1984,MilesHenderson1990}.
+Subsequently, the equation has been derived in different context as nonlinear lattices \cite{DenardoGalvinGreenfieldEtAl1992}, optical fibers \cite{KutzKathLiEtAl1993}, Kerr-type optical parametric oscillators \cite{Longhi1996}, easy-plane ferromagnetic materials exposed to oscillatory magnetic fields \cite{BarashenkovBogdanKorobov1991,ClercCoulibalyLaroze2012} and parametrically driven damped chains of pendula \cite{AlexeevaBarashenkov2000}.
+The governing equation for the envelope of the water surface displacement of the transversal mode is

-where $A(x,t)$ stands for the complex envelope of the standing waves and $\bar{A}$ its complex conjugate; $x$ and $t$ are the dimensionless space and time respectively.
-Besides, $\nu$ is the detuning parameter which measures the offset to the parametric resonance, $\mu$ the damping parameter, and $\gamma$ stands for the forcing amplitude of the parametric forcing.
-The relation between the experiment quantities and the dimensionless parameters $\nu,\mu,\gamma$, as well as the time and length scaling laws, are given in detail in Refs. \cite{Miles1984,Gordillo:2014jf}.
+where $\psi(x',t)$ stands for the complex envelope of the standing waves and $\bar{\psi}$, its complex conjugate; $t$ is the dimensionless time.
+Besides, $\nu$ is the detuning parameter which measures the frequency offset to the parametric resonance, $\mu$ is the damping parameter, and $\gamma$ stands for the amplitude of the parametric forcing.
+The parameters $A$ and $B$ are functions of the wavenumber $k$.
+In particular, $A\sim k ^2$ and $B \sim 1/k^2$.
+The relation between the experiment quantities and the dimensionless parameters $\nu,\mu,\gamma$, as well as the envelope $\psi$ and the time, are given in detail in Refs. \cite{Miles1984,Gordillo:2014jf, Perinet2017}.
+For our experiments, it can be shown that $\left|\psi\right|^{2}\sim10^{-3}$, $\mu\sim10^{-2},\nu\sim10^{-1}$ and $\gamma\sim10^{-1}$.
 Notice that the PDNLS equation \eqref{Eq:PPDNLS-1} applies only in the limit $\nu\sim\mu\sim\gamma\ll1$.
 For $\gamma>\mu$, $\nu>0$ and $\gamma^{2}<\nu^{2}+\mu^{2}$, the system exhibits subharmonic patterns with critical wavelength $k_{c}=\pm\sqrt{\nu}$, i.e., Faraday waves.

-We extend Eq.~\eqref{Eq:PPDNLS-1} to inhomogeneous systems by assuming that $\gamma\equiv\gamma\left(x\right)$ is a function describing the spatial profile of the forcing.
-We linearize Eq.~\eqref{Eq:PPDNLS-1} around the trivial homogeneous steady state and analyze the obtained equation and its complex conjugate (for details, see Supplemental Material \footnote{ Supplemental material at URL}).
-When $\gamma(x)$ is a slowly varying function of the space, we obtain after some algebra:
+Setting a dimensionless variable $x'\equiv\sqrt{B}x$ where is $x$ is the dimensionless space variable, we can rewrite the equation in the following dimensionless form,